Dino-pit-studios-llc/DinoAir3/docs/architecture/dto_audit.md

 - Only data layer DTOs in File Search feature need fixes
 - Issue is isolated and easy to fix
 - No breaking changes expected (output should be identical)
 - Quick win for code quality improvement
-3. Update all import statements and part directives
-4. Regenerate code with build_runner
-5. Verify builds and tests pass
-6. Document any breaking changes for the team

 ## Risk Assessment

 - **Low Risk**: Changes are primarily internal to DTOs
 - **Breaking Changes**: May affect serialization field names if using snake_case conversion
 - **Testing Required**: All features using these DTOs should be tested after migration